konrad/annotation_helper_web_app/README.md

 ## Purpose ##

-This little web app can assist in the manual confirmation/rejection of features when screening with the [Integrated Genome Browser (IGB)](http://bioviz.org/) (tested with version 7.0.1).
-It was developed to help during the visual inspection of transcription start sites (TSS) predicted computationally using dRNA-Seq data but can be used for any other annotation set.
-Currently it is just a quick hack which hijacks IGBs web links feature.
+This little web app can assist in the manual confirmation/rejection of features when screening annotations with the [Integrated Genome Browser (IGB)](http://bioviz.org/).
+It was developed to help performing a visual inspection of transcription start sites (TSS) predicted computationally using dRNA-Seq data but can be used for any other annotation set.
+Currently, it is just a quick hack which hijacks IGBs web links feature (tested with IGB version 7.0.1).
 The data persistency relies only on a plain text file in JSON format.

 ## Requirements ##